theNetworkHashira/Practical-Evaluation-of-IEEE-802.11-WiFi-technolgy-performance/README.md

 > The clearest infrastructure AP-environment signature was high beacon density.
 Beacon frames appeared in all AP captures at a mean rate of 46.86 frames/s, compared with 10.26 frames/s for Xiaomi captures.

-CF-End is an important candidate implementation or configuration signature of the tested Xiaomi SoftAP condition.
-Its repeated presence does not, on its own, prove full Point Coordination Function operation.
+The CF-End frame is a strong candidate for an implementation or configuration signature of the tested Xiaomi SoftAP.- Its repeated presence does not, on its own, prove full Point Coordination Function operation.
 Raw PCAP/PCAPNG frame-field inspection and controlled reproduction would be required to establish its exact origin and role.

 ### 4. Scenario and physical-environment effects